THE WEEKEND WARRIOR - THE REVIEWS! For Nov. 8, 2024

 This is a clever and quite amusing thriller, but it’s one with a comedic edge, mostly with the way that Grant epitomizes the character of Mr. Reed and the reactions by the young women to his creepy behavior and grilling about their religion.
 It’s a pretty fantastic script from Beck and Woods that makes an analogy between religion and board games, but it’s also fairly innocuous until Mr. Reed’s intentions become more devious.

 The movie does lose a bit as it goes along, since much of the last act takes place in the basement of the house and tension builds, as you’re not sure if either of the women might escape.
-I can’t say much more about that last bit, since it mostly involves spoilers, but the fantastic work by this trio of actors, particularly the two women whose work I wasn’t too familiar with – Ms. East was really funny in Spielberg’s The Fabelmans actually – makes Hertic quite an entertaining and very different genre film.
-I especially the appreciated how the two actresses made their characters from so different from one another while still fitting into the role of Mormons going house-to-house.
+I can’t say much more about that last bit, since it mostly involves spoilers, but the fantastic work by this trio of actors, particularly the two women whose work I wasn’t too familiar with – Ms. East was really funny in Spielberg’s The Fabelmans actually – makes Heretic quite an entertaining and very different genre film.
+I especially appreciated how the two actresses made their characters so different from one another while still fitting into the role of Mormons going house-to-house.

 Heretic is definitely one of Beck and Woods’ better efforts as filmmakers, since it combines its unique premise with an original screenplay and three actors delivering such fine performances.
 It won’t be for everyone, but I know a lot of friends who will love this.